orbitalchicken/Roadmap/Triaged.md

 	xfce: Mint-Y theme Desktop Icons-text is not centered (Mint-X theme is OK).
 	xfce: if I set it in Power Manager to just turn off screen or lock screen, when I open it back it works once BUT if I then close and open it again – the screen never comes back on and sometimes it seems whole system freezes( and other times it seems that just the screen doesn’t lit up, as it reacts to power button pressed).
 	xfce: ALWAYS happens, regardless what settings I have on closing the lid: after opening the lid back the system opens Display preferences.
+	kde:
+		Whenever I selected to install 3rd party package, it stayed in that screen with wait cursor.
+Clicking back button didn’t bring it back to previous setup screen.
+		The installer says that VLC is included.
+It is not.
+		After adding any widget in desktop, desktop looks freeze for sometime.
+		When I shutdown the session using K-Menu->Leave->Shutdown, the computer simply reboots.
+		kwallet: Some sort of conflict between KDE wallet and the network manager.
+If KDE wallet is disabled passwords can’t be made persistent, you’ll have to type them every time you start.
+Similar if I recall to Kubuntu, but not in Manjaro KDE 32 bit.
+	 	kwallet: every time you log into the session kded5 application asks to enter wi-fi password for kwallet.
+I tried to disable kwallet and even delete it, but the problem remained.
+Did I do something wrong to do to set up?
+But in the previous version(17.x) and in other distributions KDE (Kubuntu, KDE neon) had no such problems.
+	 	kwallet: Found a cure for Kwallet and WiFi.
+Before you connect to your WiFi open Kwallet and disable it.
+Once disabled you can connect to your WiFi, enter your password then click on connect.
+It will now save your WiFi password and enable it each time you boot up without having to put in the password.
+	 	The default GTK3 theme is set to Mint-X instead of “Breeze” The screenlocker is broken and unlocking is not possible anymore.
+	 	“Show desktop” widget/hot corner does not hide “Desktop Settings” window. unable to download new themes “Loading of providers from http://download.kde.org/ocs/providers.xml failed” desktop effects hot corners are not work crash when blender is launched
+	 	konversation shows duplicate entry for “spell checking language” options.
+Screenshot http://i.imgur.com/yIvT4x3.png The function key of the touchpad works, but there is no indication.
+		When adding a user, the existing home directory is not chowned.
+KDE will not start complaining about wrong permissions in .kde and .config directories. changing to another user -> can't remember wifi password (asked twice) dolphin still not automount iphones? works in nemo.
+		New bug just began yesterday.
+Opening MintUpdate and clicking refresh crashes Kwin.
+		Weather widget has stopped working; just sits there listing the target city name but no long shows weather details popup upon click.

 Upstream
 --------